 Another study shows that following the Mediterranean diet that includes eating 30 grams of mixed nuts daily for a year can reduce the occurrence of metabolic syndrome by almost 14%.
 The occurrence of this type of syndrome can increase the risk of stroke, diabetes, and heart diseases.
 A report shows people with diabetes are also benefited from the Mediterranean diet by lowering the risk of diseases and strokes.

-2. Increases Weight Loss
+2. Mediterranean Diet Weight Loss

 The Mediterranean diet involves eating nutrient-rich foods and prevents added sugar, and processed foods which can help with weight loss.
 That’s why this diet is great for weight loss and helps to maintain a healthy lifestyle.
 A review based on five studies found that the Mediterranean diet is more effective than other diets like the low-carb diet for weight loss.
 It results in up to 22 pounds of weight loss in one year, which is an unbelievable figure for such a short time.

 Besides the increase in weight loss, it is also entirely responsible for decreasing weight gain and belly fat.
 This was proved by research held on over 32,000 people, and the period was more than five years.
 So, the Mediterranean diet has been proved as an effective diet in reducing weight.

 The reduced inflammation level helps your immune system in protecting against infections and illness.
 So, it has to be reduced and controlled for a healthy body able to protect against diseases.
 The increase in inflammation level can be responsible for developing health diseases, diabetes, and cancer.